Levi R. Chase: Military career

 He entered active military duty in the United States Army Air Corps as an aviation cadet in February 1941, and graduated from advanced flying training at Maxwell Field, Alabama, with his commission as Second lieutenant in the Army Air Corps and pilot wings in September 1941.

 He then was assigned to the 8th Pursuit Group (Interceptor) at Mitchel Field, New York, as a pilot.
 He joined the 58th Pursuit Squadron, 33d Pursuit Group, at Philadelphia, Pennsylvania, in December 1941.
 As a member of the 33d Pursuit Group, he flew a P-40 Warhawk from the aircraft carrier USS Chenango during Operation Torch, the Allied invasion of North Africa.
 As commander of the 60th Fighter Squadron he completed his first combat tour as the leading American ace in Tunisia with 10 victories.

 From July 1943 to March 1944, he served as an assistant operations officer for the I Fighter Command Headquarters at Mitchel Field.
 From March through June 1944 he was base commander at Hills Grove Army Air Field, New York, and then operations officer and later deputy commander, 2d Air Commando Group, Lakeland Army Air Field, Florida.

 He went with the 2d Air Commando Group to the China Burma India Theater of Operations in July 1944 and served as deputy commander and later became commander of the First Provisional Group.
-He is credited with the destruction of two Japanese fighter aircraft and is the one of the few American pilots to have shot down aircraft flown by three major Axis powers during World War II.
+He is credited with the destruction of two Japanese fighter aircraft and is one of the few American pilots to have shot down aircraft flown by three major Axis powers during World War II.
 He planned and led the longest fighter-bomber raid until that time made by the Army Air Forces, some 1,800 mi, from Cox's Bazar, India, to attack the Don Muang Airfield in Bangkok, Thailand.

 Chase became a member of the Inactive Reserve in May 1945 and returned to civilian life as a New York State veteran's counselor.
 During this time he attended the Albany Law School, New York, from 1946 to 1949.